 The last cuts may be the most difficult.

-Optional: Your physician may opt to prescribe Depakote for use as a bridge medication.
+Optional: Your physician may opt to prescribe Depakote or some other cross-titration medication for use as a bridge medication.5

-Limit stimulating repetitive music, television, and even stimulating religious material.
+Limit stimulating repetitive music, television, and even stimulating religious material.28

 Discuss with your doctor conversion from an injectable to an oral form for antipsychotic tapering purposes.